 - Creeping Jenny

-On the outside periphery of the catio we have planted a hardy vine called Actinidia Kolomikta, also known as a Kiwi Vine or Silver Vine.
-This vine also contains a substance which is a cat attractant, similar to nepatalactone in catnip.
+On the outside periphery of the catio, we have planted a hardy vine called Actinidia Kolomikta, also known as a Kiwi Vine or Silver Vine.
+This vine also contains a substance which is a cat attractant, similar to nepetalactone in catnip.
 Many sites mention that cats love this so much that they will end up destroying the plant.
 I have not found this to be the case.
 In Early Spring, however, they do like to rub their cheeks against the bare stems with a little more enthusiasm and they seem to love hanging out in this corner of the catio all summer long.
-During the first growth season it had reached all the way to the top of the catio in three months, and has never been targeted by bugs.
-The pink and white variegation in the leaves are absolutely beautiful and this colour display only shows after the second growth year.
-I have also planted giant (Benary) zinnias along the outside perimeter and despite mid summer attack by those ghastly aphids and Japanese beetles, zinnias put on a marvellous blooming display.
+During the first growth season, it had reached all the way to the top of the catio in three months and has never been targeted by bugs.
+The pink and white variegation in the leaves are absolutely beautiful and this color display only shows after the second growth year.
+I have also planted giant (Benary) zinnias along the outside perimeter and despite mid summer attack by those ghastly aphids and Japanese beetles, zinnias put on a marvelous blooming display.
 They reach up to four feet tall and provide even more shade and cover for cats who wish to take a nap on the tiered benches, which would otherwise be blasted by the sun all day!
 I have also tried giant sunflowers for this area which works really well as they grow up to six feet tall.